21 Stunning Varieties of Prayer Plants to Grow at Home

-Prayer plants are loved, at least in part, for their charming habit of lifting their leaves heavenward as the sun goes down every night.
+Prayer plants are beloved for their stunning foliage patterns and charming habit of lifting their leaves heavenward each evening.

-But these houseplants are also cherished for the appearance of their stunning foliage.
-And thanks to the many different species and varieties available, there are a wide array of foliage patterns and color combinations to choose from.
+With many species and varieties available, there is a wide array of foliage colors and patterns to choose from.

-I made a list of some of the most gorgeous prayer plants out there, and then narrowed down my selection to 21 species and select cultivars that are also fairly easy to find as houseplants.
+I made a list of some of the most gorgeous prayer plants out there, and then narrowed down my selection to 21 species and select cultivars to grow as houseplants.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

-If you don’t already have a favorite type of prayer plant, I’ll bet you find one (or more) among this list that will turn your eye – and maybe even rivet your heart.
+If you don’t already have a favorite prayer plant, I’m confident you’ll find one – or more – on this list that catches your eye.

 Ready for a sneak peek?
 Here’s what’s ahead: